Is It Time to Overhaul Your Salesforce Instance?

 - You have a large number of integrations of 3rd party solutions.

 We also find these symptoms are typically more frequent for nonprofit organizations than businesses.
-This is largely because nonprofits tend to have more complex relationships with their constituencies.
+This is primarily because nonprofits tend to have more complex relationships with their constituencies.
 They are essentially “selling” to both organizations and individuals simultaneously.

 Ok, now what?